-‘The Young And The Restless’ Spoilers For Tuesday, June 19: Phyllis Makes A Disastrous Move!
+‘The Young And The Restless’ Spoilers For Tuesday, June 19: Phyllis Makes A Disastrous Move

 Jack (Peter Bergman) found the key to his past, and it happened to be in the form of an actual key to a safety deposit box.
 In that vein, Jack works his charm to gain access to the information he feels will change his life forever, according to She Knows Soaps.

 Kyle (Michael Mealor) helps him, and together they find details of Dina’s (Marla Adams) past that Jack believes proves the identity of his biological father — Phillip Chancellor.
-Of course, actually proving that hunch could be much more difficult, especially since Dina has her good days and her bad days with her Alzheimer’s Disease.
+Of course, actually proving that hunch could be much more difficult, especially since Dina has her good days and her bad days with her Alzheimer’s disease.

 Now Jack wants a piece of his heritage in Chancellor, and he may just find himself with a war on his hands because Cane (Daniel Goddard) and Devon (Bryton James) won’t be willing to let him step in that easily.